emsi/Docker/bind9/README.md

 ### Create data only container:

-`docker run --name bind9-data emsi/bind9 true`
+`docker run --name bind9-data emsi/bind9-data`

-(this will yield an error but you should ignore it).
-Never run this container(!!!) it's not meant for it.
-Keep it safe as it stores the bind configuration.
+Once run it will list the content of /etc/named volume used to store the configuration (so it's safe if you accidentaly start it again).
+Keep it safe as it stores the bind configuration!

 ### Run bind container: